 One of the most obvious impacts of smoking is a high mortality rate.
 Lung cancer is a leading cause of cancer deaths in the U.S.1

-, and research indicates that identifying high-risk patients and screening them for cancer with low-dose computed tomography (LDCT) can reduce lung cancer mortality by up to 20 percent among smokers.2
+, and research indicates that identifying high-risk patients and screening them for cancer with low-dose computed tomography (LDCT) can reduce lung cancer mortality by up to 20% among smokers.2

 Unfortunately, though, most at-risk patients do not undergo regular screening, and many patients go undiagnosed until symptoms arise in the later stages of the disease.
 By that point, the chances of effectively treating the disease are low.
-The five-year survival rate for patients with early stage lung cancer is 56 percent, while the late-stage survival rate is only 5 percent.
+The five-year survival rate for patients with early-stage lung cancer can be as high as 90%, while the late-stage survival rate is only 5%.
 Hoping to give its patients a better chance of survival, EGH partnered with its existing smoking cessation group to establish a lung cancer screening program six years ago.

-Since then, the program has undergone many changes, but most importantly, it is getting results: EGH radiologists have diagnosed more patients with early stage lung cancer than they did before implementing the program.
-Of those diagnosed through the program, more than 50 percent had stage one lung cancer.
+Since then, the program has undergone many changes, but most importantly, it is getting results: EGH radiologists have diagnosed more patients with early-stage lung cancer than they did before implementing the program.
+Of those diagnosed through the program, more than 50% had Stage 1 lung cancer.
 “It is critical to detect lung cancer early, before patients become symptomatic,” says Allison M. Lamont, MD, chair of radiology at EGH.
 “If patients become symptomatic, it is often too late.
 This is a life-saving program.”

-EGH’s lung cancer screening program began taking shape in 2012 after the hospital acquired a CT scanner equipped with the latest low-dose technology.
+EGH’s lung cancer screening program began taking shape in 2012, after the hospital secured a CT scanner for the program.
 An oncology nurse proposed establishing the screening program during a quarterly meeting of the hospital’s cancer committee, which includes representatives from the departments involved in oncology care.
 The radiologists, cardiologists, and pulmonologists in attendance immediately supported the idea — recognizing that it would address an urgent population health need.

 “As a radiology department, we are committed to offering new services that will improve patient health,” explains Albert W. Cho, MD, vice chair of radiology at EGH.
 “We had been interested in developing a lung cancer screening program for a while to address this public health crisis.
-Once we had the LDCT capability and buy-in from other departments, we saw an opportunity to help drive the implementation.”
+Once we had a scanner available and buy-in from other departments, we saw an opportunity to help drive the implementation.”

 To start, the radiologists met with specialty partners, administrative staff, and care coordinators to construct a framework for the program.
 “One of the most exciting aspects of this program has been working with the other specialties and with hospital administrators,” Cho says.
 “There is often a view that specialties, particularly radiology, are independent and operate on their own, but working together has so many benefits, such as increased camaraderie throughout the hospital and enhanced dialogue among specialties to better serve patients.
 It’s very rewarding.”